-Species Stock ESA/MMPA status; strategic (Y/N) Stock abundance (CV, N min , most recent abundance survey) PBR Annual M/SI Relative occurrence; season of occurrence Superfamily Odontoceti (toothed whales, dolphins, and porpoises) Family Delphinidae: Bottlenose dolphin Western North Atlantic, southern migratory coastal.
-Western North Atlantic, porthern Florida -/D; Y -/D; Y 9,173 (0.46; 6,326; 2010-11).
-1,219 (0.67; 730; 2010- 63 7 0-12 0.4 Possibly common; Jan-Mar.
-Possibly common; coastal.
-Jacksonville Estuarine System . -; Y 412 (0.06; unk; 1994- 97). undet.
-1.2 Possibly common; vear-round.
+Species Stock ESA/ MMPA status; strategic (Y/N) Stock abundance (CV, N min , most recent abundance survey) PBR Annual M/SI 4 Relative occurrence; season of occurrence Superfamily Odontoceti (toothed whales, dolphins, and porpoises) Family Delphinidae: Bottlenose dolphin Western North Atlantic, south- ern migratory coastal.
+Western North Atlantic, north- ern Florida coastal.
+Jacksonville Estuarine Sys- tem. . -/D; Y -/D; Y -; Y 9,173 (0.46; 6,326; 2010-11) 1,219 (0.67; 730; 2010-11) 412 (0.06; unk; 1994-97) 63 7 undet 0-12 0.4 1.2 Possibly common; Jan-Mar.
+Possibly common; year- round.
+Possibly common; year- round.

 ESA status: Endangered (E), Threatened (T)/MMPA status: Depleted (D).
-A dash (-) indicates that the species is not listed under the ESA or designated as depleted under the MMPA.
+A dash (-) indicates that the species is not listed under the ESA or designated as de-pleted under the MMPA.
 Under the MMPA, a strategic stock is one for which the level of direct human-caused mortality exceeds PBR (see footnote 3) or which is determined to be declining and likely to be listed under the ESA within the foreseeable future.
-Any species or stock listed under the ESA is automatically designated under the MMPA as depleted and as a strategic stock.
+Any species or stock listed under the ESA is automatically designated

 CV is coefficient of variation; Nmin is the minimum estimate of stock abundance.
 In some cases, CV is not applicable.
 For certain stocks, abundance estimates are actual counts of animals and there is no associated CV.
 The most recent abundance survey that is reflected in the abundance estimate is presented; there may be more recent surveys that have not yet been incorporated into the estimate.

-Potential biological removal, defined by the MMPA as the maximum number of animals, not including natural mortalities, that may be removed from a marine mammal stock while allowing that stock to reach or maintain its optimum sustainable population size (OSP).
+Potential biological removal, defined by the MMPA as the maximum number of animals, not including natural mortalities, that may be removed from a marine

 These values, found in NMFS' SARs, represent annual levels of human-caused mortality plus serious injury from all sources combined (e.g., commercial fisheries, subsistence hunting, ship strike).
 Annual M/SI often cannot be determined precisely and is in some cases presented as a minimum value.
-All values presented here are from the draft 2015 SARs (www.nmfs.noaa.gov/pr/sars/draft.htm).
+All values presented here are from the draft 2015 SARs (www.mmfs.noaa.gov/pr/sars/draft.htm).

 Abundance estimates (and resulting PBR values) for these stocks are new values presented in the draft 2015 SARs.
-This information was

-Abundance estimates (and resulting PBR values) for these stocks are new values presented in the draft 2015 SARs.
-This information was made available for public comment and is currently under review and therefore may be revised prior to finalizing the 2015 SARs.
-However, we consider this information to be the best available for use in this document.
+This information was made available for pub-lic comment and is currently under review and therefore may be revised prior to finalizing the 2015 SARs.
+However, we consider this information to be the best available for use in this document